icewall905/TuneForge/README.md

 - Generate personalized playlists based on your music preferences
 - Integration with Navidrome and Plex for music library access
 - Track search and playlist creation in supported platforms
+- Selectable number of tracks for playlists (up to 100)
 - Save and view playlist history
 - Rate your generated playlists
 - Modern dark-mode UI with responsive design